Tyler Castle, President

 Donate now - shop to support Whipple Creek

 Whipple Creek Park is highly dependent on volunteers and donations.
-If you would like to donate, you can do that through the Parks Foundation of Clark County.
+If you would like to donate, you can do that through the

 Thirty-five chapters across the state dedicated to keeping trails open for all users, educating horse users in Leave-No-Trace practices and providing volunteer service to resource agencies.

 Comprised of a cross-section of horse owners, horse enthusiasts, businesses and organizations with volunteer committees including equine education, Adopt a Horse/foster program, youth scholarships, park & recreation and trails.